EA Sports UFC 5

 EA Sports UFC 5 is a mixed martial arts fighting video game developed by EA Vancouver and published by EA Sports.
-Serving as the sequel to EA Sports UFC 4 (2020), it was released on October 27, 2023 for PlayStation 5 and Xbox Series X/S.
+Serving as the sequel to EA Sports UFC 4 (2020), it was released on October 27, 2023, for PlayStation 5 and Xbox Series X/S.

 Gameplay

 UFC 5 features a new damage system that renders injuries realistically.

 Like its predecessor, UFC 5 is a fighting game based on the mixed martial arts promotion Ultimate Fighting Championship (UFC).
 UFC 5 features a revamped damage system which allows the game to render blood and sweat realistically and show different combinations of facial damages during combat.
 Injuries will impact a fighter's performance.
 For instance, a bruised eye may result in impaired vision.
 If the player character is severely injured, the match will be temporarily paused or halted completely by a ring doctor.
 The grappling system is also streamlined, allowing players to initiate submission attempts faster and more seamlessly when compared with UFC 4.

 The game features a career mode, which sees the return of Coach Davis introduced in UFC 4.
-The goal of the player is to become the "G.O.A.T" (which stands for "greatest of all time").
-The game also features an online career mode, in which player's own custom characters fight against other characters created by other player, and a fight contract mode which generate a match with AI-controlled fighters on a daily basis.
+The goal of the player is to become the "G.O.A.T".
+The game also features an online career mode, in which player's own custom characters fight against other characters created by other players, and a fight contract mode which generates a match with AI-controlled fighters on a daily basis.